-Looking around, you will see many domes extending from Hagia Sophia, its minarets, ornaments that adorn the tops of domes and minarets glittering in the sun.
-The weather was great, sunny but with a decent cloud cover so soften the light.
-Without the clouds, most of the photographs would have been far too contrasty as we stepped outside probably around 1:30-2:00 pm in June.
-Now, that’s strong sun.
+Looking around, you will see many domes extending from Hagia Sophia, its minarets, ornaments that adorn the tops of domes, and minarets glittering in the sun.
+The weather was great, sunny but with a decent cloud cover to soften the light.
+Without the clouds, most of the photographs would have been far too contrasty as we stepped outside, around 1:30-2:00 pm in June due to the strong sun.

-There were crows flying all around, some perched on the edges of the buttresses of the church as if to pose for me.
-They also flew in great number around one of the minarets.
+Crows were flying all around, some perched on the edges of the buttresses of the church as if to pose for me.
+They also flew in considerable numbers around one of the minarets.
 Their numbers would increase or decrease as if controlled by some trigger event.
-When I saw them flying all around, the feeling of the size of the flock is much greater than what a single photograph may record at high-speed.
-The two photographs of the crows flying around the minaret is the result of combining several photographs taken in succession.
-But the feeling of a large number of crows is very real and true to what I felt at the time.
+When I saw them flying all around, the feeling of the size of the flock is much greater than what a single photograph may record at high speed.
+The two photographs of the crows flying around the minaret are the result of combining several photographs taken in succession.
+But the feeling of a crowded sky with crows is very real and true to what I felt at the time.

 The view was equally breathtaking from that side, seeing Hagia Irene and Topkapi Palace behind extending to the sea.
 I photographed there for a while and then Erdinc walking in front and me looking straight at him, I walked back to where we started.
 All good things must come to an end, so several hours after we entered the church, we stepped inside and took the elevator down.
 Now, take a look at what I experienced from the roof of Hagia Sophia.
 What a thrilling experience!